LabSid-USP/RUBEM/doc/source/userguide.rst

-directory of per-evaluation records into the ``--run-dir``, which must be empty of earlier records. ``--bound`` and ``--fix`` are repeatable, one parameter each; ``--stations`` names the gauges the objective averages, and the others are still measured and reported.
+directory of per-evaluation records into the ``--run-dir``, which must be empty of earlier records. ``--bound`` and ``--fix`` are repeatable, one parameter each; ``--stations`` names the gauges the objective averages, and the others are still measured and reported. ``--allow-blocking-problems`` is the counterpart of the option of ``run``: the inputs are validated once, before the search, and the option lets a configuration whose inputs carry blocking problems be searched on anyway.
 The method itself (the objective, the parameter bounds, the derivation of ``w3``, how to budget the number of evaluations, what the run prints and what it needs from the configuration) is documented in :doc:`Calibration </calibration>`.